-2. Measure your oat flour carefully by loosening it in the bag, then spooning it loosely into a 1 cup measuring cup, and leveling it off with a knife.
+3. Measure your flour carefully by loosening it in the bag, then spooning it loosely into a 1 cup measuring cup, and leveling it off with a knife.

-3. Use a dark cocoa to get this lovely dark color and rich flavor.
+4. Use a dutch processed cocoa (dark) to get this lovely dark color and rich flavor.

-4. If you don't have a mini silicon donut pan, than use a mini muffin pan, or make half the number of donuts using a regular-sized donut pan, or regular sized muffin pan.
+5. If you don't have a mini silicon donut pan, than use a mini muffin pan, or make half the number of donuts using a regular-sized donut pan, or regular sized muffin pan.

-- 1 cup oat flour Or ¾ cup all-purpose or GF baking 1 to 1 flour
+- ¾ cup all purpose flour or GF baking 1 to 1 flour

 - ¼ cup organic cane sugar